bijubjs/AVAlabama/README.md

 # Strawberry Agrivoltaics
 ## SBAV Profits 2,160 Scenarios
 SAV profits in the four regions of Alabama under various solar energy system configurations.
 The vertical axis has electricity prices, strawberry prices, strawberry yield, and regions of Alabama.
-For example, the label, "Northern 0.5 3" on the first row represents the northern region of Alabama, strawberry yield at 50% of 3,075 buckets, and $3 per bucket strawberry.
+For example, the label, "Northern 0.5 3" on the first row represents the northern region of Alabama, strawberry yield at 50% of 3,075 buckets, and $3 per bucket strawberries.
 The horizontal axis has PVD, solar panel array types, and solar panel ground clearance height (ft.).
 For example, the label "0.10 Fixed 4.6" on the first column represents 10% PVD, fixed-tilt solar panels mounted 4.6 ft. above the ground.
-Green and red colored blocks represent profits and losses from TAVs respectively.
+Green and red colored blocks represent profits and losses from TAVs, respectively.
 Profits and losses increase as blocks turn darker in color.

 ![SBAV Profits R50](https://github.com/bijubjs/Agrivoltaics-alabama/blob/main/Plots/SBAV%20Profits%20Ctab%20R50.png?raw=true)
 Figure: SBAV profit after 50\% of the total PV CAPEX is compensated through a REAP within six months of the initial investment.
 ![SBAV Profits R25](https://github.com/bijubjs/Agrivoltaics-alabama/blob/main/Plots/SBAV%20Profits%20Ctab%20R25.png?raw=true)
 Figure: SBAV profit after 25\% of the total PV CAPEX is compensated through a REAP within six months of the initial investment.